dvidos/mini-c-compiler/readme.md

 unsolved symbols are etc.
 Therefore, I need to have code that supports ELF creation.

+### More lessons learned

+As most software approach, it's always best to make the tiniest thing that works and build on top of that, instead of building for the big picture immediately.

+That said, I discovered that two things, that I implemented quite late, are very important to the success of the project: error handling and unit testing.

+Error handling can be a simple function `error()`, `warn()` or `fatal()` etc, that prints to stderr and flags an internal flag that an error has occured.
+Code should frequently check whether errors have occured and not proceed to next step if so.

+Unit testing is important to streamline testing and to ensure good code behavior, especially during refactoring.
+A simple unit testing framework can be a `check_assertion()` function, with a `__FILE__` and `__LINE__` passed in, again with some internal variables counting the errors.
+Finally, the executable can be compiled with unit tests support, and a command line switch can run those.

+Oh, and a `todo.md` file is very useful to not forget what you meant to implement next, in a long living project.

 ### Machine code blues...

 Turns out there's a very big number of instructions and not everything